 - the correction of errors/conflicts in the documents that would/could affect interpretation;

 - amendments to the extent and nature of the work (ie the specifications); and

 - amendments to protect the Principal's interest in the subsequent administration of the contract.

-- one copy of every addendum is included in the final contract documentation;
+- one copy of every addendum to be included in the final contract documentation;

-- one copy of every addendum is included in each set of documents not yet issued;
+- one copy of every addendum to be included in each set of documents not yet issued;

-- one copy of every addendum is forwarded by email notification of an addendum placed on the Tenders website (where appropriate), fax or courier to each of the prospective suppliers that have previously obtained documents; and
+- one copy of every addendum to be forwarded by email notification of an addendum placed on the Tenders website (where appropriate), fax or courier to each of the prospective suppliers that have previously obtained documents; and

 - where the addendum results in a substantial change to the tender and is issued with less than five working days remaining to the tender closing date, an extension of the tender closing date is to be granted to all tenderers.